Ilham Magazine

+The magazine's June 2026 masthead lists Prof. Syed Shahid Hassan Rizvi as malik-o-mudir (proprietor and editor), Erum Shahid as editor, Syed Shaheer Hassan Rizvi and Sarah Fauzan as deputy editors, and Syed Muneem Hassan Rizvi as managing editor.

+Editorial leadership

+Ilham is published from Bahawalpur.
+Prof. Syed Shahid Hassan Rizvi serves as the magazine's publisher and editor-in-chief, while Erum Shahid serves as editor.

+Dr. Syed Shaheer Hassan Rizvi serves as an editor of Ilham.
+He is also a lecturer at the Islamia University of Bahawalpur.

 History and profile

 It was first time published in May 1940 at Delhi (India) with the name Ilham Delhi by his founder Syed Masood Hassan Shihab Dehlvi as political, general, literature magazine but his main motive is to promote "Sufism concept".
 It was going to published all over India till Independence day, 14 Aug 1947 and after Indo-Pak separation, it published again with the name Ilham Bahawalpur and since that period this magazine is publishing regularly.
 In the long journey of 70 years it suffers with a lot of ups and downs but he faces impressively and also makes innovations according to need.

 Ilham is Pakistan's most admired and historic magazine.
 It completed 75 years of publishing.